znry27/dynamic_print_access_right/README.md

 ![Create by condition and print count print access right](https://en.ngasturi.id/wp-content/uploads/2021/01/odoo_create_by_condition_and_print_count.png)

-This module is tested in odoo 13 and 14.
+This module is tested in odoo 13 and 14, for other versions please check other branches.
 Please report me if you found a bug.